jesseburstrom/client_system/README.md

 [Link To Node Server](https://github.com/jesseburstrom/react-demo/)

 # update
+2022-05-24

+Fixed Flutter to Unity communication by adding also websocket communication.
+There is one that also works with webGL luckily!
+I have also put up good workflow between Online/Local developement in Unity, Flutter, NodeJS and React.
+Working on all those old and new fixes...

 2022-05-22

 WOrks on web now and have last fix of communication between Unity and Flutter to fix and then it works with 3d Unity on web as well!